Package Leaflet: Information for the Patient

 Vincigrip Forte is taken orally.

-Use in children and adolescents
+Use in Children and Adolescents

 These patients cannot take this medication without consulting their doctor.

-Patients on barbiturate treatment or chronic alcoholics may be more susceptible to the toxicity of a paracetamol overdose.
+Patients treated with barbiturates or chronic alcoholics may be more susceptible to the toxicity of a paracetamol overdose.

 Alterations in the skin such as hardened lesions (erythema), itching, and dermatitis.

-Discomfort, increased levels of transaminases in blood, hallucinations (more frequent with high doses), nightmares, screaming, and confusion in children, slow heartbeats or bradycardia (frequent with high doses).
+Discomfort, increased levels of transaminases in the blood, hallucinations (more frequent with high doses), nightmares, screaming, and confusion in children, slow heartbeats or bradycardia (frequent with high doses).

-A severe disease that may make the blood more acidic (metabolic acidosis) in patients with severe disease using paracetamol (see section 2).
+A serious disease that can make the blood more acidic (called metabolic acidosis) in patients with severe disease using paracetamol (see section 2).

 :

-Reporting of side effects
+Reporting of Adverse Effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that does not appear in this prospectus.

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not store at a temperature above 86°F (30°C).
+Do not store at a temperature above 30°C.

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.